Tree Removal Prices – Tree Surgeon Average Costs

 It can’t be impressed enough how dangerous a job tree removal is.
 This is why it should never be attempted if you have no prior knowledge and experience working with chainsaws.
 Make sure that you have on the proper protective equipment too.

-Felling Trees Close to Power Lines
+Tree Felling Close to Power Lines

 Overhead power lines are all over the country and most of the time, they go unnoticed.
 These cables that are located above ground play a crucial role in supplying electricity to towns, cities, rural communities and villages across the UK.
 These cables usually carry as high as 430,000 volts.
 Even those that carry lower voltages can be fatal so care must be exercised when cutting trees near these cables as many people have been fatally injured due to accidental contact with these power lines.